 We will try and find a library to supply the item you have requested or might consider other options such as purchasing it.
-Your ILL dashboard will keep you informed on progress.
+Your Library Account request tab will keep you informed on progress.
 When a book is available to collect you will receive an email informing you.
-When an article is supplied it will be made avaialble via your dashboard.
-You will not receive an email.
+When an article is supplied it will be made available via your account.
+You will also receive an email.

 Current situation with the Interlending Service during Library Closed Period.

 We are trying to maintain an interlending service during the time the Library is closed and requests can continue to be made using the usual request form.

 Digital copies of journal articles where other libraries hold them digitally.

 Digital copies of book chapters where other libraries hold them digitally.

 E-books if we are able to purchase them.
 Please note: not everything available as an ebook on Amazon or via the Norfolk public library's Overdrive service https://norfolk.overdrive.com/ is available for academic libraries to buy.

 What we are not able to supply:

 We are not able to borrow books from other libraries.